mbal/Compiler/README.md

-# Compiler
+# X
 A language that compiles to Python's bytecode.
+I don't have a name, yet, so, for now, let's just settle for X. The main purpose of this project is to have a bit of fun with a compiler: don't expect much, it's just for learning!
+X won't be the next Clojure.

+Much inspiration (and code) is taken from Blip, the Python compiler written in Haskell.

 ## Language
 Well, not really a language.
-Until now, it can only compile an expression like 1+2+3.
-No IO, no functions, no objects, just sums, for now.
-This language (I don't have a name yet, let's call it X) compiles to Python's bytecode.

-### Main Features
-* It can sum integers.
-A lot of integers.
-Just start writing a number, write a plus, write another number, and repeat, until you're tired.
-Then you can compile, and execute.
-If nothing happens, don't worry, it's correct!
-* that's pretty much it.
+It's lacking many features, such as conditionals.
+Let's focus instead on what it can do:

+* arithmetic
+* function definition
+* function call
+* print

+What's coming next?
+* if